GuavaCZ/calendar/README.md

 The calendar supports many ways to interact with, which will be described below individually.

 ### Actions
+> [!CAUTION]
+> Actions have no default authorization.
+This means, anyone can use any action.
+>
+> Please check the [Authorization section](#authorization) to learn how to authorize actions.

 Before you read about the different ways to add interactions to your calendar, you need to understand how actions in the calendar work.

 Actions used within the Calendar context need the `CalendarAction` trait to work properly.